Online programming

 Lewy body dementia support group

-Open to caregivers anywhere in B.C. who are caring for a person living with Lewy body dementia.
+Open to caregivers anywhere in BC and the Yukon who are caring for a person living with Lewy body dementia.

 For more information, please call the First Link® Dementia Helpline at 1-800-936-6033.